By Andrew Lowen

 The best way is to read it for yourself in those manuscripts (like the Bible)… But you’ll find a decent summary if you keep reading this article!

-In addition to the wonderful explanation of how we have decided to design our angels in Deliverance, this article will aim to separate facts from fiction in several important areas of angelic study.
+In addition to the detailed explanation of our design choices for the angels of Deliverance, this article will aim to separate facts from fiction in several important areas of angelic study.

 That means you and I could serve as angels to one another, but that isn’t what it really means, is it?